 This fund separates the collection of special road impact fees under the Public Works Project Fee ordinance.
 Fees are calculated based on the specific traffic demand from new land use and are collected prior to the issuance of a building permit.
 Funds collected must be spent on eligible road projects, which are identified in the Capital Improvements Program.
-A transfer to the Capital Projects Fund of \$1,000,000 in Public Works Project Fee funds is proposed in FY 2025.
+A transfer to the Capital Projects Fund of \$1,000,000 is proposed for FY 2025.
 Projected fee revenues are \$625,000 reflecting an estimate of one hundred new housing starts with no new commercial developments projected.
 Note that an updated Public Works Project Fee schedule was adopted during FY 2020.

 This new fee schedule provides for annual inflation-based adjustments to the fee schedule.
 The third such annual adjustment was approved in November of 2023.